Environment Design for Inverse Reinforcement Learning: Experiments

-\paragraph{Results.} In Figure~\ref{fig:maze_exp}, we observe that \texttt{ED-BIRL} recovers the location of all three goal states after three rounds in both maze layouts.
-Moreover, the learner is able to identify the location of all lava strips in Figure~\ref{subfig:basic_ed_birl}, i.e.\ states with negative reward.
-In Figure~\ref{subfig:lava_bars_ed_birl}, \texttt{ED-BIRL} also recovered the rewards of the upper lava region, whereas the estimates for the lower lava region are more imprecise (while they are also less performance-relevant).
-By adaptively designing a sequence of demo environments, \texttt{ED-BIRL} is thus capable of recovering (all performance-relevant aspects of) the unknown reward function.
+\paragraph{Results.} In Figure~\ref{fig:maze_exp_3rd_round}, we observe that \texttt{ED-BIRL} recovers the location of all three goal squares after three rounds.
+Moreover, the learner is able to identify the location of all lava strips in Figure~\ref{subfig:basic_ed_birl_3rd_round}, i.e., squares with negative reward.
+Hence, by adaptively designing a sequence of environments, \texttt{ED-BIRL} is capable of recovering all performance-relevant aspects of the unknown reward function.

-In contrast, learning from a fixed environment (Figure~\ref{subfig:basic_fixed}, \ref{subfig:lava_bars_fixed}) as well as domain randomisation (Figure~\ref{subfig:basic_dom_ran}, \ref{subfig:lava_bars_dom_ran}) fail to recover the location of all goal states, let alone lava.
-In a fixed maze, any near-optimal policy will visit the closest goal state only, which in this case is the top right corner in both versions of the maze.
-We also see that using domain randomisation is impractical for IRL, as we require carefully constructed mazes to recover the true reward function.
-Even worse, by obliviously randomising the maze layout, we may create unsolvable environments for the human expert, which yield no information at all (see e.g.\ Figure~\ref{subfig:basic_dom_ran}).
+In contrast, learning from a fixed environment (Figure~\ref{subfig:basic_fixed_3rd_round}) as well as domain randomisation (Figure~\ref{subfig:basic_dom_ran_3rd_round}) both fail to recover the location of all goal squares, let alone lava squares.
+In a fixed maze, any near-optimal policy will visit the closest goal state only, which in this case is in the top right corner of the maze.
+We also see that using domain randomisation is impractical for IRL, as we require carefully curated mazes to recover the true reward function.
+Even worse, by obliviously randomising the maze layout, we may create unsolvable environments for the human expert, which yield no information at all (see Figure~\ref{subfig:basic_dom_ran_3rd_round}).
+Additional results on the tabular maze task can be found in Appendix~\ref{appendix:experiment_results}.